-My book, Citizenship 2.0: Dual Nationality as a Global Asset (Princeton University Press), came out in September 2019.
-The book analyzes and compares the dynamics of dual citizenship in three cases: Israelis who acquire EU citizenship from their origin countries; Serbians who obtain co-ethnic dual citizenship from Hungary; and Mexicans who give birth in the U.S. to secure U.S. citizenship for their children.
-I combine statistics and interview material to reconstruct the perspectives of individuals who strategically acquire and use a second citizenship from EU countries or the U.S. The book sheds light on the global trend of strategic citizenship, and explores its implications for ethnic and national identities, immigration and inequality.
-My research has also appeared in Journal of Ethnic and Migration Studies, International Migration Review, and other journals.
+My first book, Citizenship 2.0: Dual Nationality as a Global Asset (Princeton University Press), came out in 2019.
+The book analyzes and compares the dynamics of dual citizenship in three cases: EU citizenship in Israel, Hungarian citizenship in Serbia and U.S. dual nationality in Mexico.
+The book argues that the growing acceptance of dual citizenship changes the meaning of citizenship, allowing individuals to treat it as an instrumental asset rather than a binding declaration of national identity.
+The book sheds light on the global trend of strategic citizenship, and explores its implications for ethnic and national identities, immigration and inequality.

 I am interested in the interface between membership, identity and inequality.
 Some of the questions I engaged with include: What drives millionaires to seek expensive investor visas?
 What are the status implications of the global hierarchy of passports?
 How do national minorities deal with being misrecognized with traveling internationally?
 What conditions drive individuals to emigrate?

 Another topic of interest concerns the social mechanisms that produce cohesion and cooperation.
 As part of this line of inquiry, I study the community factors associated with tax avoidance, and the cohesive effect of national rituals and ceremonies.